QuickBooks Blog

 2. Small Business Technology Transfer Program (STTR)

-Another program from America’s Seed Fund, STTR has the same mission as SBIR: to fund research and development projects that meet federal needs.
+Another program from America’s Seed Fund, STTR, has the same mission as SBIR: to fund research and development projects that meet federal needs.

 • Eligibility: Unlike the SBIR, collaboration with a research institution is a necessary component of the STTR program.
-STTR als focuses on transferring technology from the research institution to the small business and, ultimately, to the marketplace.
-STTR also allows for more of the research effort to be subcontracted than would in an SBIR project.
+STTR also focuses on transferring technology from the research institution to the small business and, ultimately, to the marketplace.
+STTR also allows for more of the research effort to be subcontracted than would be in an SBIR project.

-• Application process: Similar to SBIR, and like SBIR, specifics depend on the agency
+• Application process: Similar to SBIR, and like SBIR, specifics depend on the agency.

 3. Program for Investors in Microentrepreneurs (PRIME)

-Although the SBA does not generally provide grant funding directly to businesses, its PRIME program funds microenterprise development organizations that, in turn, provide business-development resources to disadvantaged entrepreneurs.
-Past recipients include the Women’s Business Development Council in Stamford, Connecticut; the Wisconsin Women's Business Initiative Corporation; and the California-based Women’s Economic Ventures.
+Although the SBA does not generally provide grant funding directly to businesses, its PRIME program funds microenterprise development organizations that, in turn, provide business development resources to disadvantaged entrepreneurs.

 • Eligibility: Higher-education institutions; nonprofits; special district governments; Native American tribal governments